Greetings from Virgin Timber Landing

 Here's the image before I moved it over to Topaz AI's Denoise tool.

 After moving back to Lightroom from Topaz Denoise, I did a bunch of trial and error editing, shifting sliders all over the place, trying to get a look I liked.
 The settings I ended up with (after re-importing from Topaz, the settings are lost from the original copy - not from the image, but from the sliders in Lightroom) are as follows: Texture +65, Clarity +44, Dehaze +79, Saturation +28.
 Within the tone curve, Lights +26, Shadows +32.
 HSL (Hue, Saturation, Luminance) sliders are: Yellow Hue -100 (bringing it closer to orange than green), Yellow Luminance -40 (yellow, get out of my picture!).
-I also put a bit of purple in the shadows using split tonight, +21.
+I also put a bit of purple in the shadows using split toning, +21.
 I also put a gradual filter on the sky: Exposure -0.17, Whites +69, Texture +23, Clarity +33, Dehaze -6.
-Gradual filters are so you can affect certain parts of the image, in this case I did not want these changes to also affect the trees and water, so instead of global adjustments I used the filter.
+Gradual filters are used so you can affect certain parts of the image, in this case I did not want these changes to affect the trees and water, so instead of global adjustments I used the filter.

 The next day we took a trip up to Grassy Pond, which, if you'll refer back to your map at the top of the page, is north of our campsite.
 Before we left, I, being the responsible adult I am, went to the bathroom, and also took a couple pictures of a really cute school of fish at the beach.

 I didn't take many pictures I think are worth sharing on that day's trip, except this one: